technologiestiftung/stadtpuls-api/README.md

-# Next Iot Hub API
+# Stadtpuls API

-This is an fastify based API layer that is used by [technologiestiftung/next-iot-hub](https://github.com/technologiestiftung/next-iot-hub)(currently private).
+This is an fastify based API layer that is used by [technologiestiftung/stadtpuls-frontend](https://github.com/technologiestiftung/stadtpuls-frontend).
 It does:

 * Issuing and maintaining authtokens for verified users
 * Recieving POST requests from external sources (currently The Things Network ttn) posting them on the users behalf